-Over-reliance is a phrase that suggests economic risk, but that any risk can clearly be adequately managed by a competent government.
-This suggests that over-reliance is more of a political attack line than as a legitimate economic critique.
+Over-reliance on one industry is often correlated with economic risk but any risk can clearly be adequately managed by a competent government.
+The term is more often used as a political attack line than as a legitimate economic critique.
 Scotland deserves the opportunity to manage its own resources competently.